openearth/aeolis-python/docs/user/model_description.rst

 Quick Overview
 --------------

 This section provides a summary of the main processes, equations, and configuration parameters in AeoLiS.
-For more information, refer to the detailed descriptions linked in the text or further down this page.
+For more information, refer to the detailed sections linked in the text (or scroll further down this page).

-For a comprehensive guide on setting up the model, see the :ref:`model-input-output` section.
-The main configuration file (default: ``aeolis.txt``) contains all parameter settings and process flags, and it serves as the central reference for external input files (:ref:`model-input`).
-The computational domain is constructed using x- and y-coordinates (``xgrid_file``, ``ygrid_file``) alongside the initial bed elevation (``bed_file``) (see the :ref:`grid-files` section).
+For guidance on setting up an AeoLiS model, click :ref:`here<model-input-output>`.
+The main configuration file (default: ``aeolis.txt``) is the basis of the model setup and contains all parameter settings and process-flags, and serves as the central reference for other input files.
+The computational domain is constructed using x- and y-coordinates (``xgrid_file``, ``ygrid_file``) alongside the initial bed elevation (``bed_file``).
+External environmental forcing is defined through continuous time series of wind, tide, and waves.

-External environmental forcing is defined through continuous time series of wind, tide, and waves (see :ref:`timeseries`).
-A complete overview of all model parameters is provided in the :ref:`parameters` section, and the individual physical modules are outlined in the :ref:`processes` section.
-Finally, for details on extracting and analyzing simulation results, refer to the :ref:`model-output` section.

 The simulation advances sequentially through time steps, repeating all activated processes and continuously updating the morphological model state.
 The simulation duration runs from a defined start time (``tstart``) to an end time (``tstop``), both specified in seconds relative to a designated reference date (``refdate``).
 A typical internal time step (``dt``) is 3600 seconds (1 hour).
 As the model progresses, it exports user-defined variables (``output_vars``) to a NetCDF file (default: ``aeolis.nc``, defined by ``output_file``) at customized intervals (``output_times``).

 Sediment Transport
 ~~~~~~~~~~~~~~~~~~
-Detailed section: :ref:`Sediment Transport <sediment-transport>`
+Detailed information :ref:`here <sediment-transport>`.

 Aeolian sediment transport is the core of the AeoLiS model.
 It is computed using a two-dimensional advection scheme, simplified here for one-dimensional transport of a single sediment fraction: